immcantation/alakazam/docs/topics/maskPositionsByQuality.md

 :   Name of the column in `data` with quality scores (a string of numeric values, comma separated) that can be used to mask `sequence`.

-min_qual
-:   Minimun quality.
-Positions with sequencing quality
-< `min_qual` will be masked.